 The in-person event allows medical students to meet face to face with members of Congress and their staffers.

-“Meeting with your Members of Congress during MAC is a great way for students to start building those relationships with their lawmakers to further their future advocacy,” she said.
+“Meeting with your Members of Congress during MAC is a great way for students to start building those relationships with their lawmakers to further their future advocacy,” said McAllister, a medical student in Washington.

 McCallister added that “MAC serves as a great opportunity for medical students who are passionate about advocacy and public health to come together and foster meaningful relationships with other like-minded medical students.”